 Though in recent years, this has been averted.
 See Austria and Switzerland in 2008 and Poland and Ukraine in 2012.

-Instant-Win Condition: And what an example of a Golden Goal.
-1996, the final, between Czech Republic and Germany.
-The Czech took the lead, but Oliver Bierhoff scored, thus entering extra time.
-At the 95th minute, Bierhoff scored, thus granting Germany their third Euro trophy (but first time as a unified country).
-Even more impressive, considering that he came from the bench at the 69th minute, and, four minutes later, scored the equalizer.
+In 1996, the final was between Czech Republic and Germany.
+The Czechs took the lead, but Oliver Bierhoff equalized, forcing extra time.
+In the 95th minute, Bierhoff scored again, thus granting Germany their third Euro trophy (but their first as a unified country).
+Even more impressive, considering that he came off the bench in the 69th minute, and scored the equalizer four minutes later.

-Another big example: France in 2000.
-They won the semi-finals match by 2-1 against Portugal.
-Said Golden Goal came through a controversial penalty (it was later proved that Portuguese defender Abel Xavier touched the ball with his hand) scored by Zidane.
-But the BIG Golden Goal was the one against Italy in the final.
-Italy was winning, but them, at the last minute of regular time, Wiltord scored the equalizer.
-At the 103th minute, Trezeguet scored with a first-time shot into the roof of the net, thus granting France its second Euro trophy, two years after their World Cup title.
-And so, the Golden Goal rule ended.
+Then in Euro 2000, in the semi-finals, France beat Portugal 2-1 in extra time through a controversial Zinedine Zidane penalty (it was later proved that Portuguese defender Abel Xavier touched the ball with his hand).
+In the final, Italy were winning until the final minute when Sylvain Wiltord scored a vital equalizer.
+In the 103th minute, David Trezeguet scored with a first-time shot into the roof of the net, thus granting France their second Euro trophy, two years after their World Cup title.

 Long Runner: Among the players who played in most tournaments (4), we have, for example, Lothar Matthäus (Germany, 1980-88 and 2000), Peter Schmeichel (Denmark, 1988–2000), Alessandro Del Piero (Italy, 1996-2008), Edwin Van Der Sar (Netherlands, 1996-2008) and Lilian Thuram (France, 1996-2008).